AI4Bharat/OpenHands/docs/instructions/self_supervised.rst

 Generating HDF5 datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^

-- See `this script <https://github.com/AI4Bharat/OpenHands/blob/main/scripts/mediapipe_extract.py>`_ to extract pose for all the given videos using MediaPipe Holistic
+- `See this script <https://github.com/AI4Bharat/OpenHands/blob/main/scripts/mediapipe_extract.py>`_ to extract pose for all the given videos using MediaPipe Holistic
-- See `this script <https://github.com/AI4Bharat/OpenHands/blob/main/scripts/pkl_to_h5.py>`_ to convert all the above individual pose files (in ``.pkl``) to HDF5 format.
+- Use `this script <https://github.com/AI4Bharat/OpenHands/blob/main/scripts/pkl_to_h5.py>`_ to convert all the above individual pose files (in ``.pkl``) to HDF5 format.

 Download datasets
 ^^^^^^^^^^^^^^^^^